Yuanlong-Tony-Cui/paralog/README.md

 ParaLog is a tool that uses n-gram dictionaries to efficiently parse log files of large size.

+## Acknowledgement

+This project was inspired by a lab from ECE459 (Programming for Performance), a course offered at the University of Waterloo in 2023.
+If you find this project interesting, I recommend checking out the [ECE459 course website](https://github.com/jzarnett/ece459) as well.

 ## User Guide

 Users can run `cargo test` to run the test cases.
 To invoke the program itself, users can run the following commands.